 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Lombard Park District, total net position increased approximately \$0.5 million to \$19.2 million during 2012.
-This increase is primarily due to increases in revenue at the golf course, other facility rentals and in property tax collection.
-The Districts' total assets equal \$33.2 million.
-The District's total liabilities equal \$14.0 million.
+In the case of the Lombard Park District, total net position increased approximately \$0.8 million to \$19.9 million during 2013.
+This increase is primarily due to increases in revenue from charges for services in recreation, in property tax collection and controlling expenses throughout the District.
+The Districts' total assets equal \$32.5 million.
+The District's total liabilities equal \$12.6 million.

-The Lombard Park District was one of 16 Park District's that lost more than half of their non-referendum bonding authority due to the 1993 Tax Cap Legislation.
+The Lombard Park District was one of 16 Park District's that lost more than half of their nonreferendum bonding authority due to the 1993 Tax Cap Legislation.
 In fact, the Lombard Park District lost 100% of this type of funding.
 Late in 2003, both Houses of the State of Illinois overrode the Governor's veto of Senate Bill 83, and with it, restored to the Districts \$741,000 of non-referendum bonding authority.
 With recent legislation, this amount will increase by the lesser of 5% or the percentage increase in the Consumer Price Index (CPI).
 As was the case in 2010, future year's net position will be positively affected due to this change in legislation.